Dean - Professor

-During his business career, Mr. Daugherty has built his reputation on an ability to attract outstanding executives, management teams and boards of directors.
-Having served on over two dozen corporate boards, he regularly advises private equity firms, institutional investors and family offices on corporate governance.
-Mr. Daugherty has a deep knowledge of the legal, regulatory and fiduciary duties of boards.
+During his business career, Mr. Daugherty built his reputation on an ability to attract outstanding executives, management teams, and boards of directors.
+Having served on over two dozen corporate boards, he regularly advises private equity firms, institutional investors, and family offices on corporate governance.
+Mr. Daugherty has a deep knowledge of the legal, regulatory, and fiduciary duties of boards.
 As a director, he has helped serve shareholders’ interest by aligning management compensation plans.
 With a focus on decision making, particularly capital allocation, Mr. Daugherty assists CEOs on strategies to deliver long-term returns for shareholders.
 As an investor, he has invested or co-invested in a wide range of growth companies and undervalued businesses.
 Mr. Daugherty holds a bachelor’s degree in Economics from Harvard University, a master’s degree in American Studies from Columbia University, and a master’s degree in Management from the University of Cambridge.